NullVoxPopuli/ember-resources/DOCS.md

 However, there is a goofy behavior with this implementation.
-By accessing `time.current`, we end up consuming tracaked data within the `resource` callback function.
+By accessing `time.current`, we end up consuming tracked data within the `resource` callback function.
 When `setInterval` updates `time.current`, the reactivity system detects that "tracked data that was consumed in the `resource` callback has changed, and must re-evaluate".